When to Go

 sunglass lenses, or wipe away tears (hopefully tears of joy).
 Size

-Guides - If you have a favorite tour guide, you may find it helpful
+Guides - If you have a favorite guidebook, you may find it helpful

 to carry it with you for information, tips, and hints on making the